apepe/synapse-compass/README.md

 ## Getting Started

-This project is just getting started.
+This project is in early development.
 More information will be added as development progresses.

+## Status

+🚧 **Early Development** - Project setup complete, core features in planning phase.

 ## Development